Two Days in Southampton Pre- or Post-Cruise

 You'll need to stock up on fuel for the day's activities, so don't be shy about ordering a Full English breakfast.
 Nowhere serves up sausages, eggs, bacon and hash browns better than Mettricks (1, Guildhall Place, Guildhall Square), but if you fancy something lighter, you could have your eggs Benedict, Florentine or Royale-style.
 Or don't have eggs at all.
 Instead, opt for pancakes or filled bagels.
 Mettricks serves from 7:30 a.m. during the week and from 9 a.m. on Saturday and Sunday.

-Start your day at God's House Tower, which is a key part of the old town, embedded in the city walls and will give you a great overall history of Southampton as well as great views of the city.
-Work started on this astonishing building in 1189, and is so called because of its proximity to God's House Hospital, which stood nearby.
-There is a fascinating film which walks you through the history of the building, which began life as a guard against attack by the sea (the sea walls originally came to just in front of the building; all the land in front has been reclaimed).
+Start your day at God's House Tower, which is a key part of the old town, embedded in the city walls and will give you an overall history of Southampton as well as great views of the city.
+Work started on this building in 1189, and is so called because of its location to God's House Hospital, which stood nearby.
+The tour starts with a fascinating film (great for kids) which walks you through the history of the building, which began life as a bastion against seaborne attacks (the sea walls originally came to just in front of the building; all the land in front has been reclaimed).

 Southampton is a town best explored on foot, and you can follow in the steps of those who sailed on the Titanic or the Mayflower on a walking tour.
 While you could theoretically self-guide around town, we think it's worth booking an organized walking tour.
 Local guides are full of anecdotes which will enrich your experience, and -- better still -- they can tailor the walk to suit your interests.